Kaltsoon/react-native-material/material/3-communicating-with-server.md

 EVN=test npm start
 ```

-If you take a look at the logs, you should see that `Constants.manifest` property has changed.
+If you take a look at the logs, you should see that the `Constants.manifest.extra.env` property has changed.

 We can also load environment variables from a `.env` file as we have learned in the previous parts.
 First, we need to install the [Dotenv](https://www.npmjs.com/package/dotenv) library: